Camp Washington Carver

 Backstory and Context

-Initially, it served the purpose of an off-campus learning for what is now West Virginia State University.
-The Clifftop served many different programs, all of which catered to African American culture and successes.
+The camp served many different programs, all of which catered to African American culture and successes.
 The camps ranged from 4-Hcamps to the Boy and Girl Scouts, to church camps and other programs.
 The dining hall and pool could be rented for luxury gatherings such as weddings, reunions, or picnics.
-The camp became a part of the West Virginia Department of Culture and History to become an arts center.
-Now, it has made the national Register of Historic Places and still holds the Appalachian String Band Music Festival which attracts thousands of people for the exciting week in August.
+The camp became a part of the West Virginia Department of Culture and History in 1979 to become an arts center.
+In 1980 it was added to the National Register of Historic Places for both its significance to WV African American history and its construction as a WPA Depression project.
+Currently the WV Department of Art, Culture and History uses the structures as an arts center that hosts events such as the Appalachian String Band Music Festival which attracts thousands of people for the exciting week in August.